This resource page is dedicated to the memory of those in our community whose lives were affected by, or lost, to acts of domestic violence;

 New Hope For Women’s main office is located at 5 Beech Street in Rockland.
 207-594-2128.
 Open Monday through Friday, 9 a.m. to 5 p.m.

-This agency, located at 127 Elm Street in Damariscotta, offers a home visiting program, parenting classes, nurturing and parenting workshops for each developmental level, offers alternatives to spanking as a means of discipline, provides a place for supervised visitations, CPR training, give parents skills to cope with the stresses of childrearing, holds playgroups (for parents and children 0-5 year of age), which sometimes go on field trips.
+And then answers that question through action with compassion offering activities - for parents and children, a parenting blog, Parent Talk TV series, home visits, parenting classes, nurturing and parenting workshops for each developmental level, offers alternatives to spanking as a means of discipline, provides a place for supervised visitations, CPR training, give parents skills to cope with the stresses of child rearing, and so much more.

 Founded in 1995, the Institute has sponsored statewide conferences, provided train-the-trainer and workplace training workshops, produced public service announcements and are currently providing transitional housing support and outreach services for older victims of domestic violence and sexual assault.